NMasters52/react_tenzies/README.md

-Sure!
-Here's a sample README file for your GitHub project, based on the Tenzies game you deployed at [nmtenzies.netlify.app](https://nmtenzies.netlify.app/):

----

 # 🎲 Tenzies Game

 A fun and addictive dice game built with **React** and powered by **Vite**.
 The goal is to roll all the dice until they match while trying to achieve the **lowest possible roll count**.
 Try it live: [nmtenzies.netlify.app](https://nmtenzies.netlify.app/)